Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ### Automated Tests

-Check with your Team Lead if a test should written or write one if you have extra time out of your timebox.
+Check with your Team Lead if a test should written or write one if you have extra time out of your time box.

 ### How deal with a problem
 Read [How to solve a problem](https://www.thegizraway.com/how_to_solve_a_problem.html).